latteouka/gtranz/readme.md

 dispatchSetupOutroEvent("setupAnimation");
 ```

-I don't really know if it's a good practice or not.
+I don't really know if it's good practice or not.
-But I did solve my problem and make nice transition by doing this.
+But I did solve my problem and make nice transition by doing so.

 ## Events